nil1729/food-order-app/README.md

    - NodeJS installed on your Local machine
    - MongoDB installed on your local machine or have an Atlas Account.
    - A Gmail Account for Firebase Services.
-   - A PayPal Account and a Sandbox account for testing purposes.
+   - A RazorPay Account for testing payments.

 2. **Credentials Setup**